The inode number is unique within a particular filesystem.

 command with the -s

 option creates soft links.
 Soft links use file or directory names, which may be relative or absolute.
 If you are using relative names, you will usually want the current working directory to be the directory where you are creating the link.
-Otherwise, the link you create will be relative to another point in the file system.find
+Otherwise, the link you create will be relative to another point in the file system.

 command and the -samefile